reshmaharidhas/Weathercast/README.md

 ## Running in IDE⚙️
 Before running the application files in your IDE,
-- Obtain API key from OpenWeatherMap API.
+- Obtain API key from OpenWeatherMap API, WeatherAPI.
 - Insert your API keys into environment file at appropriate places in the code and replace with your new registered API keys = 'API_KEY'
 - Run the app.py file.